8ta4/pun/DONTREADME.md

 - You can tweak the grammar yourself after getting the core wordplay idea, often needing to change more than just the substituted word to make it flow.

+> Does `pun` filter substitutions where one word is identical to the other except for an "-ly" suffix at the end?

+Yes.
+If one word is just the other plus "-ly" or vice-versa, that usually means swapping between an adjective and its adverb form, or the other way around.
+Thing is, that kind of substitution rarely works as clever wordplay and often just breaks the grammar.
+So, to knock out these predictable duds easily, `pun` runs a simple string check for that "-ly" pattern and filters the substitution if it matches.

+> Does `pun` filter out substitutions where the replacement word is just an inflectional variant of the original word being replaced?

+Yep.
+Swapping a word for another form sharing the exact same dictionary lemma almost never makes for a clever pun.
+So, `pun` checks if the potential replacement shares a lemma with the original word.
+If they match, that substitution gets filtered out.

 > Can `pun` generate multiple puns that differ only in the grammatical form of the substituted word?

 Yep!
 These aren't filtered out because: